-A self-test is a test that you can carry out yourself at home, to reassure yourself that you are not infected before going to school or work.
-Self-tests are not a substitute for testing by the GGD if you have symptoms.
-And they cannot be used as a pre-admission test for an event.
+A self-test is a coronavirus test that you can carry out yourself at home, to reassure yourself that you are not infected before going to school or work.
+Self-tests are not a substitute for testing by the municipal health service GGD if you have symptoms.
+And they cannot be used as pre-admission tests.

 Availability of self-tests

 A self-test is a rapid antigen test that you can carry out yourself at home.
 There must be a CE logo on the packaging.

 Sometimes the CE logo is followed by a 4-digit number.
 But most self-tests currently have a CE logo without a number.
 These rapid antigen tests have a temporary exemption so that they can be sold as a self-test.
 On this website you can find an overview of rapid antigen tests that have been granted a temporary exemption (in Dutch).
 A self-test sold in the Netherlands must always include instructions in Dutch and information on how to read the result.

 More self-tests will be coming on the market with a CE logo followed by a 4-digit number.
 These have been assessed and approved by a professional regulatory body.

 Using a self-test